lfontesm/Reverse-Engineering-Challenges/3 - n30np14gu3's Password Keeper/README.md

 ### Second step - Static analysis.
 Open the binary on your favorite disassembler

 Right at the beginnig we can see the program is acessing `fs:[30]`.
 This is the [PEB.](https://en.wikipedia.org/wiki/Process_Environment_Block) If you are not familiar with it, I encourage you to look it up, malware commonly access this region in orther to to stealthy operations such as dynammically resolve IAT.
 Which is exactly what this code is doing.
 Lets take a look at it.
-Open the screenshot bellow in another tab because it will be useful.
+Open the screenshot below in another tab because it will be useful.

 ![Screenshot_20210119_133658](https://user-images.githubusercontent.com/28660375/105064287-723c2480-5a5b-11eb-9caa-0007a3599f8a.png)